bwz3rbot/Discord-3-Strike-Bot/README.md

 ```

 These three commands will
-1. Create a directory for which store your data
+1. Create a directory to store your data
 2. Create a directory where you can store your database backups
 3. Install all the nececary dependencies as defined in the [package.json](https://github.com/web-temps/Discord-3-Strike-Bot/blob/main/package.json) file